Oushesh/Impact_Nexus005/readme_suggestions.md

 ## GPU nvidia-docker cml aws ec2 deep learning AMI
-   Choose aws ec2 deep learning AMI Ubuntu 18.04 ssh into your ec2 instance run nvidia-smi
+   Choose aws ec2 deep learning AMI Ubuntu 18.04 ssh into your ec2 instance from that terminal you can work into your pycharm or terminal.

+   run nvidia-smi

    Check all the gpus in the docker